haooliveira84/terraform-provider-scc/docs/index.md

 ### Optional

 - `ca_certificate` (String, Sensitive) Contents of a PEM-encoded CA certificate used to verify the Cloud Connector server.
 Use `file("path/to/ca.pem")` in the provider block to load from a file.
-This can also be sourced from the `SCC_CA_CERTIFICATE` environment variable.
+This can also be sourced from the `SCC_CA_CERTIFICATE` environment variable or securely stored in GitHub Secrets.
 - `client_certificate` (String, Sensitive) Contents of a PEM-encoded client certificate used for mutual TLS authentication.
 Use `file("path/to/cert.pem")` in the provider block to load from a file.
-This can also be sourced from the `SCC_CLIENT_CERTIFICATE` environment variable.
+This can also be sourced from the `SCC_CLIENT_CERTIFICATE` environment variable or securely stored in GitHub Secrets.
 - `client_key` (String, Sensitive) Contents of a PEM-encoded client private key used for mutual TLS authentication.
 Use `file("path/to/key.pem")` in the provider block to load from a file.
-This can also be sourced from the `SCC_CLIENT_KEY` environment variable.
+This can also be sourced from the `SCC_CLIENT_KEY` environment variable or securely stored in GitHub Secrets.
 - `instance_url` (String) The URL of the Cloud Connector instance.
-This can also be sourced from the `SCC_INSTANCE_URL` environment variable.
+This can also be sourced from the `SCC_INSTANCE_URL` environment variable or securely stored in GitHub Secrets.
 - `password` (String, Sensitive) The password used for Basic Authentication with the Cloud Connector instance.
-This can also be sourced from the `SCC_PASSWORD` environment variable.
+This can also be sourced from the `SCC_PASSWORD` environment variable or securely stored in GitHub Secrets.
 - `username` (String) The username used for Basic Authentication with the Cloud Connector instance.
-This can also be sourced from the `SCC_USERNAME` environment variable.
+This can also be sourced from the `SCC_USERNAME` environment variable or securely stored in GitHub Secrets.